dpetzel/dpetzel.github.io/content/post/misc/codemonkeyfm.md

 type: post
 ---

-A few former colleagues of mine have recently started podcast they call `Code Monkey Talks`.
+A few former colleagues of mine have recently started a new podcast they call `Code Monkey Talks`.

 <!--more-->

-In their first few
+In their first few episodes they've already managed to line up some really great guests, so if you are looking for a new podcast to add to your playlist checkout [http://www.codemonkey.fm](http://www.codemonkey.fm).
-episodes they've already managed to line up some really guests, so if your looking for a new podcast to add to your playlist checkout [http://www.codemonkey.fm](http://www.codemonkey.fm) as I think you'll enjoy it.
+I think you'll enjoy it.